MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Financials/Set-MgFinancialCompanyCustomerPaymentCustomerPictureContent.md

 # Set-MgFinancialCompanyCustomerPaymentCustomerPictureContent

 ## SYNOPSIS
-Update media content for the navigation property picture in financials
+Update content for the navigation property picture in financials

 ## SYNTAX